 (vi) Hosting Staffs

-You might require some staff that will welcome your guests, take reservations, helps to take the guests to their designated seats and sometimes work as a cashier depending on the flow of customers.
-Times when the rush is too high, you can manage by hiring part-time staff and have managers and wait staffs handle these activities during the slow period.
+You might require some staff that will welcome your guests, take reservations, helps to bring the guests to their designated seats and sometimes work as a cashier depending on the flow of customers.
+Times when the rush is too high, you can manage by hiring part-time staff and have managers and wait staff to handle these activities during the slow period.

-Professionals are not there in the market. the staff are not aware of most of the things related to the industry, like the food controlling tools, they simply decide on becoming a staff since they don’t have any other jobs. – Prashant Karan
+“There are few professionals in the market.
+The staff is not aware of most of the things related to the industry, like the food controlling tools.
+They simply decide on becoming a restaurant staff since they don’t have any other jobs.” -Prashant Karan

 7. Outsourcing Intermediate Products